-- 8. The complainant complains about UNMIK's alleged failure to properly investigate the disappearance of his father and about the fear, mental pain and suffering caused by this situation. - 9.
-The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of his father, guaranteed by Article 2 of the European Convention on Human Rights (hereinafter ECHR), and a violation of his own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.
+- 8. The complainant complains about the failure by UNMIK to properly investigate the abduction and probable killing of her relatives.
+The complainant in essence also complains about the fear, pain and anguish suffered by her because of this situation. - 9.
+The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of Mr Vojimir Živić and Mr Dragan Živić, guaranteed by Article 2 of the European Convention on Human Rights (ECHR), and a violation of her own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.